saurabh-hirani/aws-firehose-log-sender/README.md

 # aws-firehose-log-sender

-AWS Lambda to send logs to a Kinesis Firehose hosted in another account.
+AWS Lambda to send logs to a Kinesis Firehose hosted in same/differnt account.
 Also used for testing [sender example](https://github.com/saurabh-hirani/terraform-aws-firehose-elasticsearch/tree/master/examples/sender) setup for https://github.com/saurabh-hirani/terraform-aws-firehose-elasticsearch

 ## Pre-requisites